guibranco/pancake/docs/index.md

 ## About Pancake

 Pancake is a lightweight PHP toolkit focused on streamlining everyday project requirements.
 It includes several modules that handle common operations such as session management, HTTP request handling, and parsing TOML configuration files.
-The goal of Pancake is to make these operations easier and more intuitive, allowing developers to concentrate on building features rather than boilerplate code.
+Pancake's goal is to make these operations more accessible and intuitive, allowing developers to concentrate on building features rather than boilerplate code.

-Whether you're working on small projects or large-scale applications, Pancake can help you maintain clean, readable, and maintainable code.
+Whether working on small projects or large-scale applications, Pancake can help you maintain clean, readable, and maintainable code.

 ---